VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Motivation

 \section{Motivation}

-Among recently proposed SVQA datasets, a typical line relies on LVLM-driven, generation-only methods that prompt a model with a figure from the paper, its accompanying caption, and optional context parsed from the paper’s LaTeX source.
-ArXivQA~\citep{li2024multimodal}, a representative dataset in this line, synthesizes more than 100\,K multiple-choice QA pairs.
-Despite its large scale, our audit reveals that it still exhibits a substantial error rate, raising concerns about the data quality of such end-to-end generated SVQA datasets~\cite{pramanick2024spiqa}.
+A prominent line of work in SVQA dataset construction relies on LVLM-based methods that prompt an LVLM with a figure from the paper, its accompanying caption, and optional context parsed from the paper’s LaTeX source.
+ArXivQA~\citep{li2024multimodal}, a representative work in this line, synthesizes more than 100\,K multiple-choice QA pairs.
+Despite its large scale, our audit reveals that it still exhibits a 37\% error rate, raising concerns about the data quality of SVQA datasets produced by such LVLM-based methods.

 \textbf{Systematic error analysis of ArXivQA.} We randomly sample 100 items from ArXivQA, each released as a five‑tuple $\langle$\texttt{Question, Options, Label, Rationale, Figure}$\rangle$, where \texttt{Label} refers to the LVLM’s prediction rather than ground truth.
-Our systematic analysis reveals four common categories of erroneous QA pairs, which we refer to as follows: \begin{itemize} \itemsep{2pt} \item \textbf{(E1) Incorrectly Visually Grounded} (19/100): questions or answers that exhibit mismatches between textual claims and the visual evidence~\citep{bai2024hallucination}, e.g., misreading chart values (Fig.~\ref{fig:arxivqa-e1}). \item \textbf{(E2) Figure–Intent Misaligned} (7/100): questions whose semantics diverge from the figure's purpose, e.g., treating an embedding‑space schematic as a natural image and asking for scene classification (Fig.~\ref{fig:arxivqa-e2}). \item \textbf{(E3) Non-Visual} (6/100): answers can be inferred directly from the question and common/domain-specific knowledge, making the figure unnecessary (Fig.~\ref{fig:arxivqa-e3}). \item \textbf{(E4) Outside-Knowledge} (5/100): questions that reference visual elements whose interpretation requires additional context from the paper.
-Since this context is not included in the question, the question becomes unanswerable (Fig.~\ref{fig:arxivqa-e4}). \end{itemize}
+Our systematic analysis reveals four common categories of erroneous QA pairs, which we refer to as follows: \begin{itemize}[leftmargin=*] \itemsep{2pt} \item \textbf{(E1) Incorrectly Visually Grounded} (19/100): questions or answers that exhibit mismatches between textual claims and the visual evidence~\citep{bai2024hallucination}, e.g., misreading chart values (Fig.~\ref{fig:arxivqa-e1}). \item \textbf{(E2) Figure–Intent Misaligned} (7/100): questions whose semantics diverge from the figure's purpose, e.g., treating a figure illustrating an embedding space as a natural image and asking for scene classification (Fig.~\ref{fig:arxivqa-e2}). \item \textbf{(E3) Non-Visual} (6/100): answers can be inferred directly from the question and common/domain-specific knowledge, making the figure unnecessary (Fig.~\ref{fig:arxivqa-e3}). \item \textbf{(E4) Outside-Knowledge} (5/100): questions that reference visual elements whose interpretation requires additional context from the paper.
+Since this context is not included in the question, the question cannot be reliably answered from the figure alone (Fig.~\ref{fig:arxivqa-e4}). \end{itemize}